mmm/higgs-demo/tutorial/README.md

 #### Delete the project

-The easiest way to clean up all of the resources used in this tutorial is just to delete the project that you initially created for the tutorial.
+The easiest way to clean up all of the resources used in this tutorial is to delete the project that you initially created for the tutorial.

 Caution: Deleting a project has the following effects:
 - Everything in the project is deleted.
 If you used an existing project for